goodboy/tractor/README.rst

     import tractor

+    # this is the first 2 actors, streamer_1 and streamer_2
     async def stream_data(seed):
         for i in range(seed):
             yield i
             await trio.sleep(0)  # trigger scheduler

+    # this is the third actor; the aggregator
     async def aggregate(seed):
         """Ensure that the two streams we receive match but only stream a single set of values to the parent.